ActiveLogin/ActiveLogin.Authentication/CONTRIBUTING.md

 3. Update documentation when relevant.
 4. Make a PR.

+We might(and probably will) reject PR:s that does not follow the requirements above.

 ## Discussion

-You can join our discussions on Slack:
+You can join our discussions on Slack to dicuss ideas and get early feedback:

 [![Slack](https://img.shields.io/badge/slack-@ActiveLogin-yellow.svg?logo=slack)](https://join.slack.com/t/activelogin/shared_invite/enQtODQ0ODYyMTgxMjg0LWJhODhiZmFmODYyMWMzZWEwMjdmYWU2NGRhZmQ0MTg0MzIwNzA2OTM3NTJjOTk2MmE1MzIwMzkzYjllMjAyNzg)